-“Sis likes her business development work too much to worry about cooking.
+“Sis likes her corporate security work too much to worry about cooking.
 If you had any interest in it, you could be rich like Sis by opening a restaurant.
 The family would put up the money in a heartbeat, so would my family.”

 “We’re all lesbians, where we gonna get grandchildren?”

 “Black and Sonia maybe, Chan and a player to be named later.
 Who knows what David will do?
 I guess I mean nieces and nephews, since they’re our brothers and sisters.”

 “And Chan, where will he find a mate?”

 “Janah will take care of it.
 When it’s time, a companion will appear.”

 Nikko tilts her head, “How can Master J do that?”